Environmental & Occupational Medicine & Epidemiology Program

 HSPH Occupational and Environmental Medicine Residency (OEMR)

-Led by Dr. David C. Christiani, Lung Cancer S.O.S. started recruiting patients from Massachusettes General Hospital in 1992.
-To learn more about this study, click here.
+Led by Dr. David C. Christiani, Lung Cancer S.O.S. started recruiting patients from Massachusetts General Hospital in 1992.

 International Research